shekelyan/sampleiterator/README.md

 Step 3:

+- (exploits that any hot position is equally likely such that one just need to pick random subset of hot positions to fill up sample)
 - the number *L* then counts the number of integers either going 'hot->hot' (counted in step 1) or 'hot->cold->hot' (counted in step 2)
 - select random subset of size *L* from the original hot positions
   - using any method that selects *L* random positions out of the *n* hot positions